Gespaltene Persönlichkeit: Earlier collaborations

 Xavier Naidoo and Kool Savas had cooperated on a great number of earlier occasions prior to the Xavas joint project.
-From 2002 to 2009, Savas had been producer of Besitzer aka Melanie Wilhelm on Optik Records.
+From 2002 to 2009, Savas had been producer of Besitzer Melanie Wilhelm on Optik Records.
 For the 17-track album for that project, Kool Savas included two tracks featuring Naidoo.
 In March 2005, Savas released a joint album called One with rapper Azad on Sony BMG, Optik Records and Azad's label Bozz Music.
 On a limited edition, Naidoo was also represented with a track "Was hab ich dir getan" produced by Milan Martelli.
 In 2010-2011, Savas and Naidoo engaged on a joint tour entitled Wir beaten mehr including appearances on 6 January 2011 in Hamburg and 7 January in Berlin to showcase various artists from R&B, soul, pop and hip-hop traditions.
 The line-up included Jan Delay, die Söhne Mannheims, Cassandra Steen, Adel Tawil, Max Herre, Joy Denalane, Azad, Sido, J-Luv, Marteria and Das Bo in addition to Savas and Naidoo performing together on stage.
 Naidoo appeared yet again on Savas' third album Aura as a guest artist.
 Naidoo also worked as backing vocals for the main track single from the album.
 The album reached number one in the German Album Charts.